dsbrown1331/imitation_learning/README.md

-# Homework 1 for CS 6960 Human-AI Alignment
+# Homework Assignment 1: Behavior Cloning

 <strong>Students should work in groups of 2-4 students for this homework and should only submit one report with the names of all group members </strong>